 Here are a few rules to follow:

-2. Allow yourself some testing time, especially if you plan to plate, lubricate, or rework.
+2. Allow testing time, especially if you plan to plate, lubricate, or rework.

 3. Unplated (black) wrenches are best.

-4. Never use a pipe extender on the handle of the wrench.
+4. Never use a pipe extender on the wrench handle.

-6. For maximum holding performance on Nomar® style collars it's advisable to tighten the collar until a slight resistance to rotation is felt, wring to final position, then tighten to final tension.
+6. For maximum holding performance on Nomar® clamp style collars, it's advisable to tighten the collar until a slight resistance to rotation is felt, wring to final position, then tighten to final tension.
 This ensures maximum squareness, good seating, and maximum holding ability.

 What can you tell me about rigid couplings?

-Rigid couplings are intended as compact, light-duty components for the timing, joining or aligning of shafts at lower speeds and torques, particularly where zero-backlash is desired.
+Rigid couplings are intended as compact, light-duty components for timing, joining, or aligning shafts at lower speeds and torques, particularly where zero-backlash is desired.
 They are not intended for use as a critical part of a drive line or as a substitute for flexible or universal joints and other power transmission devices.

 asndsa